chouchouiio/CHOUCHOU.github.io/_pages/about.md

   </div>
 </div>

 Reinforcement learning, UAV visual detection, and edge-device meter detection and reading.
+Published an invention patent for urban traffic planning based on reinforcement learning methods.
+Under the guidance of a supervisor from South China University of Technology.